Paieška

 Journalist of the Life section

-Snieguolė, who creates energy balls: desserts can be "sinless"
+Snieguolė, who creates these energy balls: desserts can be "sinless"

 “How often do you want something tasty, but when you taste it, you feel guilty about the high sugar content?” – Snieguolė asks a question that many people ask.

-A few years ago, a woman solved this dilemma for her family by creating “sotukus” – energy balls in a variety of flavours and enriched with nutrients.
-Now she’s already sharing the magic of “satiation” with other people, turning snacking into a delicious and healthy moment.
+A few years ago, a woman solved this dilemma for her family by creating “Sotukai” – energy balls in a variety of flavours and enriched with nutrients.
+Now she is sharing the magic of satiating with other people, turning snacking into a delicious and healthy moment.

 Healthy living alongside work

-As Snieguolė tells 15min, before she started the “sotuki” business, she had been following a “safe and stable” path for a long time.
+As Snieguolė tells 15min, before she started the “Sotukai” business, she had been following a “safe and stable” path for a long time.
 After graduating from the then Vilnius Pedagogical University in 1996, she immediately started working as a technology teacher.
-Later, when the school was reorganised, she studied English at Šiauliai University and defended her title of methodologist.
+Later, when the school was reorganised and there were no more classes, she studied English at Šiauliai University and defended her title of methodologist.

 “But every 1st of September was a challenge and a huge tension for me.
-I had a great time with the students, we are still friends, but the whole and the frame were a constraint.
-A phrase from a brilliant 12th grader at a graduation ceremony really stuck out: ‘You are a great teacher, but you lack brutality’.
-That’s when the idea that it’s time to make a change came to me.
+I had a great time with the students, we are still friends, but the whole thing and the frame were a challenge.
+The phrase of one great twelfth grader at the graduation ceremony stuck with me: ‘You are a great teacher, but you lack brutality’.
+That’s when the thought came that it was time to change something.
 We raised 4 sons, and when the youngest graduated from grammar school, so did I”, she says.

 When the pandemic and quarantine started, according to Snow White, she allowed herself to “just be and wait for the answer to what I really want to do”.
-The answer came quite naturally to the woman – she just had to look back to an area she had been interested in since her youth.
+The answer came quite naturally to her – all she had to do was to look back to an area she had been interested in since her youth.

 “In addition to my work, I have been involved in a healthy lifestyle since I graduated: I was involved in the Lithuanian Healthy People’s Union, managed a health club, organised healthy lifestyle events at school and summer camps for children, and completed a wide range of yoga and meditation courses and healthy cooking courses myself.

 In our family, we have been practising different dietary theories for a long time, and we choose what works and what fits.
-We are now in our third decade of a family that alternates between vegetarianism, green eating, fruit-eating and omnivorous eating, which we diversify with detox programmes.
-The inner need to share what I know has brought me to one point – to promote health-promoting plants, also known as superfoods,” reveals Snieguolė.
+We are now in the third decade of a family that alternates between vegetarianism, green eating, fruit eating, omnivorous eating, and detox programmes.
+The inner need to share what I know has brought me to one point – to promote health-promoting plants, also known as superfoods”, reveals Snieguolė.

 Nutrition – the key to a healthier life

-Her current “sotukai”, made from a variety of plant-based products, reflects her long search to incorporate as many valuable nutrients as possible into her family’s daily diet.
-“I’ve known for a long time that our well-being, health and even our mood are linked to what we eat.
-What is clear is that a varied diet gives the body everything it needs for energy and health, without the need to look for supplements in pharmacies”, says Snieguolė.
+Her current “Sotukai”, made from a variety of plant-based products, reflects her long search to incorporate as many valuable nutrients as possible into her family’s daily diet.
+“I’ve felt for a long time that well-being, health and even mood are linked to what we eat.
+What is clear is that a varied diet gives the body everything it needs for energy and health, without having to look for supplements in pharmacies,” says Snieguolė.

 utm_medium=copiedLorem ipsum dolor sit amet, consectetur adipiscing elit.
 Ut elit tellus, luctus nec ullamcorper mattis, pulvinar dapibus leo.